abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 Broken Authentication often pairs with other flaws (e.g., XSS to steal session cookies).
 The term “broken” reflects how small missteps—like not expiring a session—can shatter security.

-Let me know if you’d like a specific example, code fix, or help testing this vulnerability!
-Here’s a detailed explanation of **Security Misconfigurations**, a widespread vulnerability that occurs when systems, applications, or networks are not properly configured to ensure security.
-I’ll cover what it is, how it happens, its impact, and how to prevent it.

 ---